Logo

 • No upper shadow or a very tiny one, if present.

-• The opening and closing prices are nearly the same and positioned at the upper end of the trading range.
+• The opening and closing prices that are nearly the same and positioned at the upper end of the trading range.

 How to Trade with Dragonfly Doji?

-Trading with a Dragonfly Doji can be an effective way to harness potential market reversals, but it requires strategic finesse to maximize its benefits.
+Trading with a Dragonfly Doji candlestick pattern can be an effective way to harness potential market reversals, but it requires strategic finesse to maximize its benefits.
+Here’s how you can incorporate this unique candlestick pattern into your trading strategy:

 1. Wait for Confirmation